 He truly lived the verse that was his favorite.
 Galations 2:20 “I am crucified with Christ, nevertheless I live, yet not I ,but Christ liveth in me; and the life I now live in the flesh I live by the faith of the Son of God who loved me and gave himself for me.”

 At the posting of this memorial, he has been gone almost 8 years.
 Some days are harder than others.
-Grief rears its head when one least expects it.
-Caring friends help, but the ‘One who never leaves or forsakes’ is always who I go running to for Comfort.
+Grief rears its ugly head when one least expects.
+Caring friends help, but the ‘One who never leaves or forsakes’ is always who I go running to for comfort.
 Weeping may last for the night, but joy DOES come.

 Oddly enough, one of the hardest tasks for me was to purchase the double headstone.
-It took me a year to face up to this task.
+It took me a year to face up to this need.
 I prefer to defer the ‘unpleasant,’I guess.